Problem Solving & Crisis Intervention

 GLO Deans consult with students about a wide range of issues faced while in graduate school, from academic concerns to relationship, housing, and financial challenges.

-FAO administers several Stanford Support Programs, including grants and loans available to help graduate students dealing with difficult or emergency financial situations.
+The Financial Aid Office administers several Stanford Support Programs, including grants and loans to help with emergency financial situations.
+Mind Over Monay also supports students' financial learning.

 OAE provides a wide array of support services, accommodations, and programs for students with disabilities to remove barriers to full participation in the life of the University.